 Groin pain caused by iliopsoas injury

 Injury to the iliopsoas tendon can also cause groin pain.
-In a British prospective study of groin injuries in athletes, 9 of the 11 women had iliopsoas‐related groin pain as the primary clinical entity.4 Iliopsoas tendonitis is most commonly caused by an acute injury, usually due to quick movements.
+Per Hölmich of the Department of Orthopaedic Surgery, Amager University Hospital, Copenhagen wrote in the British journal of sports medicine of groin injuries in athletes, 9 of the 11 women had iliopsoas‐related groin pain as the primary clinical entity.(9) Iliopsoas tendonitis is most commonly caused by an acute injury, usually due to quick movements.
 It is also caused by overuse injuries of repeated hip flexion, as in certain athletic activities such as soccer.